varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-grace.rst

 behaves by changing ``sub vcl_hit``, then you should know some of the details on how this works.

-When a request is made for a resource where an object is found, but TTL has run out, Varnish considers the following:
+When ``sub vcl_recv`` ends with ``return (lookup)`` (which is the default behavior), Varnish will look for a matching object in its cache.
+Then, if it only found an object whose TTL has run out, Varnish will consider the following:

 * Is there already an ongoing backend request for the object?
 * Is the object within the `grace period`?